Exam forms

 Change of the form of examination due to special circumstances

 Students may contact the Study Administration via student email to studadm@adm.dtu.dk to apply for a change in the form of examination in a course (e.g. from written to oral exam) based on special circumstances, for example, special conditions in relation to a documented permanent functional impairment.
 If the student informs to have a functional impairment, the Special Educational Support (SPS) team in the Office for Study Programmes and Student Affairs and Students will always be involved.
-The Study Administration will contact the course coordinator for an assessment of whether, based on the learning objectives of the course, it is academically sound and whether it is practically possible to change the examination form.
-The SPS team (aus-sps@adm.dtu.dk) in the Office for Study Programmes and Student Affairs can assist in this assessment if required.
+The Study Administration will contact the course coordinator to assess whether, based on the course's learning objectives, it is academically sound and whether it is practically possible to change the examination form.
+If required, the SPS team (aus-sps@adm.dtu.dk) in the Office for Study Programmes and Student Affairs can assist in this assessment.

 A precondition for allowing a change of the examination form is that the exam's academic level is not lowered.
 Find more information at DTU Inside on 'Study rules'/Exam'/'Special Exam Arrangements'.